Oyekunle-Mark/quacker/README.md

 Check if your Docker setup is fine with `docker ps`.
 You should get some response if it is.

 Do the following to start the API:
-- Clone the project with `git clone https://gitlab.com/korapay-engineering/bems-oye-olo.git`
+- Clone the project with `git clone https://github.com/Oyekunle-Mark/quacker.git`
-- Change directory into the project directory with `cd bems-oye-olo`
+- Change directory into the project directory with `cd quacker`
 - Start the development server with `./start.sh`

 API becomes available at *http://localhost:7201/api*